-MicroStrategy's Bitcoin buying plan—once maligned by big businesses—has produced blockbuster profits for the software company amid the latest Bitcoin boom, pushing its stock price to all-time highs in recent months as its stash tops $40 billion worth of the coin.
+Strategy's Bitcoin buying plan—once maligned by big businesses—has produced blockbuster profits for the software company amid the latest Bitcoin boom, pushing its stock price to an all-time high in November as its stash tops $42 billion worth of the coin as of this writing.

-And its success has inspired a crop of copycats, though MicroStrategy founder and Executive Chairman Michael Saylor probably doesn’t mind—he’s been advocating for such a movement for years now.
+And its success has inspired a crop of copycats, though Strategy (formerly MicroStrategy) founder and Executive Chairman Michael Saylor probably doesn’t mind—he’s been advocating for such a movement for years now.

-In recent months, several more publicly traded firms have greenlighted corporate strategies to stack Bitcoin as a treasury reserve asset, while others that have already invested in the cryptocurrency are building up their holdings of the asset.
+In recent months, several more publicly traded firms have greenlit corporate strategies to stack Bitcoin as a treasury reserve asset, while others that have already invested in the cryptocurrency are building up their holdings of the asset.

-More than 70 companies have dived headfirst into MicroStrategy's crypto-first business strategy at a time when Bitcoin is flying high: President-elect Donald Trump vowed last summer to create a national stockpile of the digital currency, and the token hit an all-time high of $108,000 in December.
+More than 70 companies have dived headfirst into Strategy's crypto-first business strategy at a time when Bitcoin is flying high: President-elect Donald Trump signed an executive order establishing a national Bitcoin strategic reserve, and the coin hit an all-time high of $108,000 in January.

 What Is Strategy (MSTR)?
 The Bitcoin Treasury Company